 Issues and solutions

-However, the read/write splitting.
+MySQL provides a proxy that supports read/write splitting.
 The proxy establishes connections from applications to MySQL and parses SQL statements.
 Then, the proxy forwards requests for write operations such as UPDATE, DELETE, INSERT, and CREATE operations to the primary database, and requests for SELECT operations to secondary databases.
 The replication delay increases if the loads on databases are heavy.
-For example, when you execute data definition language (DDL) statements to add columns to a large table or insert a large amount of data, a large replication delay occurs.
+For example, when you execute DDL statements to add columns to a large table or insert a large amount of data, a large replication delay occurs.
 In this case, you cannot retrieve the latest data from read-only nodes.
 The read/write splitting feature cannot solve this issue.

 INSERT INTO t1(id, price) VALUES(111, 96); UPDATE t1 SET price = 100 WHERE id=111; SELECT price FROM t1;

-A higher consistency level of PolarDB indicates heavier loads on the primary database and lower cluster performance.
+A higher consistency level of an PolarDB cluster indicates heavier loads on the primary database and lower cluster performance.
 We recommend that you use session consistency.
 This consistency level minimizes the impact on cluster performance and meets the requirements of most scenarios.

-In some scenarios, dependencies exist within a session and among sessions.
-For example, if you use a connection pool, the requests of the same thread may be sent by using different connections.
+In some scenarios, dependencies exist within individual sessions and between different sessions.
+For example, if you use a connection pool, requests that run on the same thread may be sent by using different connections.
 These requests belong to different sessions in the database.
-However, these requests depend on each other in the business process.
-In this case, session consistency cannot ensure the data consistency.
-Therefore, PolarDB provides global consistency to solve this issue.
+However, these requests depend on each other in the business process and session consistency cannot ensure data consistency.
+To solve this issue, PolarDB provides global consistency.

 Valid values: 0 to 300000.
 Default value: 20.
 Unit: milliseconds.

-- 1: The proxy returns the error message of
+- 1: PolarProxy returns the

 Best practices for consistency levels

-- A higher consistency level of a PolarDB cluster indicates lower cluster performance.
+- A higher consistency level of an PolarDB cluster indicates lower cluster performance.
 We recommend that you use session consistency.
 This consistency level minimizes the impact on cluster performance and meets the requirements of most scenarios.

-- If you require high data consistency among different sessions, you can select one
+- If you require high data consistency between different sessions, you can select one of the following solutions:

 /*FORCE_MASTER*/ select * from user;Note

-/*FORCE_SLAVE*/ set names utf8;, errors may occur.
+/*FORCE_SLAVE*/ set names utf8;statement, errors may occur.